alekstorm/spray/docs/documentation/spray-routing/form-field-directives/formFields.rst

 Form fields can be either extracted as a String or can be converted to another type.
 The parameter name can be supplied either as a String or as a Symbol.
-Form field extraction can be modified to mark a field as required or optional or to filter requests where a form field has a certain value:
+Form field extraction can be modified to mark a field as required, optional, or repeated, or to filter requests where a form field has a certain value:

 ``"color"``
     extract value of field "color" as ``String``